mmu-webdesign/l4-IWD-web-block/rwd-01-preparation.md

 ## Developing content for your portfolio

-We need you to start creating content for the 'responsive' portfolio web site you are about to develop over the coming weeks for assignment two.
+We need you to start creating content for the 'responsive' portfolio web site you are about to develop over the coming weeks for **Assessment Two**.

 [Heidi Cohen](https://twitter.com/heidicohen) describes content as: